Skip to content

 • Stuttery audio in unfocused game if CPU limit is pretty aggressive.

 • That should be expected, because cpulimit interrupts process with SIGSTOP and SIGCONT signals very frequently to limit CPU usage.
-Use mute config key, or in case you use Pipewire with Wireplumber, you may want to use wpctl as described here.
+Use unfocus-mute config key, or in case you use Pipewire with Wireplumber, you may want to use wpctl as described here.

 • In some games, with focus-grab-cursor set to true, cursor still able to escape, but does not work outside of window.
-As example - "Ori and the Will of the Wisps" game on Unity engine in windowed mode.

 • Daemon says that it waits for cursor ungrab "without any reason".
-That may happen in case game grabs cursor manually.

 Screenshot